 Amsterdam’s kids are spoiled for museum choice, but high on the list is the fabulous Scheepvaartmuseum dedicated to all things maritime.
 The perennial favourite is home to a marvellous full size reproduction of an East Indian cargo ship that sits in the harbour, complete with cannons to be fired and nooks and crannies to explore, but the museum interior also houses permanent exhibitions such as Life On Board and the Tale of the Whale, to say nothing of the stunning entrance atrium and cafe.
 We love it here.

 It’s at this point in our list that we used to suggest you stop in front of the Rijksmuseum for the ultimate touristy Amsterdam snap with the “I amsterdam” letters.
 These have now been removed and only exist at the airport or as a travelling set around the city.
 So let’s suggest something else.
 Our kids go absolutely crazy for Amsterdam’s chocolate sensation Tony’s Chocolonely.
-Everything about the brand is pretty fabulous, and we used to the love the shop below their office in the Westerpark, but if you head to Beurs van Berlarge (which unfortunately is in a pretty touristy part of town), not only will your choc-chips get to enjoy the wonders of Tony’s ‘make your own chocolate vending machine’ in the basement store but the brand new Chocolate Bar is open upstairs for S’mores, pretzels with toppings, popping candy crazy shakes and chocolate on tap .
-Get ready – they may never want to leave.
+Everything about the brand is pretty fabulous, and we used to the love the shop below their office in the Westerpark, but if you head to Beurs van Berlarge (which unfortunately is in a pretty touristy part of town), your choc-chips will get to enjoy the wonders of Tony’s ‘make your own chocolate vending machine’ in the basement store.
+Be prepared – they may never want to leave.